José Urquidy: Minor leagues

+Major leagues

 2019 (Rookie season)

 On July 2, 2019, the Astros promoted Urquidy to the major leagues.
 He made his debut that night in a start versus the Colorado Rockies, pitching 3 2/3 innings.
 In 2019, he was 2–1 with a 3.95 ERA, as in nine games (seven starts) he pitched 41 innings.

 In Game 4 of the 2019 World Series versus the Washington Nationals, Urquidy started for the Houston Astros, making him just the third Mexican-born World Series starting pitcher.
 He threw five innings, giving up two hits while striking out four.
 With the Astros winning the game, Urquidy became the second Mexican-born pitcher to win a World Series game after Fernando Valenzuela.

 2020

 In 2020, Urquidy was 1–1 with a 2.73 ERA in five starts covering 29 2/3 innings.

 2021

 In 2021, Urquidy was 8–3 with a 3.62 ERA in 20 starts covering 107 innings.
 In the postseason, he started Game 3 of the ALCS versus the Boston Red Sox, lasting less than three innings.
 Urquidy was the winning pitcher in both of Houston's victories versus the Atlanta Braves in the World Series.
 He started Game 2, throwing five innings of one-run ball with seven strikeouts as the Astros defeated Atlanta, 7–2.
 With the win, Urquidy became the first Mexican-born pitcher to earn multiple World Series wins.
-Pitching in relief in Game 5, he earned the win with one scoreless inning, making him the winningest internationally-born player in World Series history.
+Pitching in relief in Game 5, he earned the win with one scoreless inning, making him the winningest internationally born player in World Series history.